How Do Scottish Trust Deeds Affect Employment?

 If you are considering applying to train in The Police, The Fire Service or The Prison Service, you will have to undergo a financial vetting process and may not be considered suitable in light of having a Scottish Trust Deed.
 It will almost certainly be the case for The Police, which is known to have a very strict financial vetting procedure.

 For many people, a Scottish Trust Deed is the perfect solution to the burden of unmanageable debt.
-However, if there is a possibility it could affect your career, it is important you get professional advice from one of our Scottish Trust Deed Advisors before taking the step.
+However, if there is a possibility it could affect your career, it is important you get professional advice from one of Debt Advisors before taking the step.

 Trust Deed Example